dbbotkin/ADALM1000_SMU_Fluke289/README.md

 5) It shows how to get useful data from the M1k on two channels
 6) It shows how to print the output data
 7) It shows how to open a CSV file and write data to it (that is the easy part)

+OK, the M1k is designed for education and hobby use: a 5V 200mA SMU for demonstrating basic EE concepts.
+Right.
+And if you need 1000V or 10A, there are several SMU's from Keithley--starting at $5,000.
+Used on eBay go for $2,000 up.
+For many of my measurement tasks, a ten volt, four hundred mAmp range is more than enough.